 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-I like to make a pitcher of strawberry gin rickey cocktail when my girlfriends come over.
+I like to make a pitcher of this strawberry gin cocktail when my girlfriends come over.
 And maybe some tapas or little snacks as well.
 It’s great for warmer spring evenings and perfect for balmy summer nights.
 This is one of the most refreshing summer cocktail recipes I know!
 Try it and you will definitely agree!